sasquatcheggs/PhotonLauncher/README.md

 }
 ```
 The game executable must be specified in the first field.

 For now, the files specified in the first four fields must exist for the launcher to work properly.
-In they future, they may be auto-generated.
+In they future, the configs may be auto-generated.

-Redirect injection functionality is planned, but for now, PhotonRedirector is required.
+Redirect injection functionality is planned, but for now, [PhotonRedirector](https://github.com/sasquatcheggs/PhotonRedirector) is required.